MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/project-management/update-project.md

 -   **Currency** – define the currency the project will be estimated in

--   **Contracting Unit** – the default unit used to resource the project
+-   **Contracting Unit** – The organizational unit that represents the company group or division that is primarily responsible for winning the sale and managing the delivery of work and services to the customer.

 -   **Project Manager** – defines the project team member who has the authority to review and approve time entries and expenses.